Gustavolando/otrotationAnimationEffect/README.md

 ## Rotation Animation Effect

-Believe or not, this is the most amazing CSS and HTML exercise I coded a while ago.
-It was so awesome for me that I decided learning more of CSS effects.
+Believe or not, this is the most transcendental CSS and HTML exercise that I ever coded.
+It was so awesome for me that I fall in love of CSS and decided to learn all I can of CSS effects.

 An elegant, smooth and hypnotic CSS effect.